mircealungu/mircea/thoughtstream.md

 **Jul 19**

-Seeing a child watch Peppa Pig is a thing of wonder: the wide eyes, the 100% focus.
+Seeing a 3yo watch cartoons is a thing of wonder: the wide eyes, the 100% focus.
 How much would I be able to learn if I had the same focus?

 **

-*Marvin, das Steppende Pferd* in German saved me from doomscrolling in the morning during the 2008 economic crisis.
+*Marvin, das Steppende Pferd* in German saved me from doomscrolling in during the 2008 economic crisis.
 Could it be that in 2024 *Gurli Gris* in Danish will save me from reading and watching materials about the upcoming third world war and economic disasters?

 **